- What happens during the program?

 Finally, we believe firmly in the positive value of a strong client-therapist relationship.
 We focus on a therapeutic triangle that includes (1) a client who is motivated to succeed, (2) a therapist who is invested in seeing her client succeed, and (3) and strong bond between therapist and client that is built on trust and mutual goals.
 Our program is designed to promote a strong client-therapist bond, because we believe that life’s challenges are more manageable when we know that we aren’t facing them alone.

 We believe that the most critical element for success must be the relationship that exists between the therapist and the client.
-For this reason, we encourage you to enroll in the program 30 days before your child returns home from his/her wilderness or residential treatment program.
-This length of time allows us to establish a contractual relationship with a therapist that will best fit your needs, help you get everything ready and established that the program and transition requires, and gives the therapist time to contact the program and possibly your child before he/she comes home, thus forging a critical bond that will carry through the rest of the program, which will significantly contribute towards a successful outcome.
-We understand that often the decision to pursue aftercare is a last-minute one.
+For this reason, we encourage you to enroll in the program 3-4 weeks before your child is discharged from his/her wilderness or residential treatment program.
+This length of time allows us to establish a contractual relationship with a therapist that will best fit your needs, and then give that therapist time to contact your child before he/she comes home, thus forging a critical bond that will carry through the rest of the program and significantly contribute towards a successful outcome.
+However, we understand that often the decision to pursue transitional or aftercare is a last-minute one.
 In that case, complete your enrollment paperwork as quickly as possible.
-Our experience tells us that youth begin to “dip” emotionally quickly after returning home; at this point the “honeymoon” has ended and life might return to limit-testing, accompanied by more regular patterns that may or may not be conducive to healthy behaviors.
+Our experience tells us that youth begin to “dip” emotionally 3-4 weeks after returning home; at this point the “honeymoon” has ended and life begins to return to more regular patterns that may or may not be conducive to healthy behaviors.

 What we do know is that our program is grounded in a treatment approach with proven success.
 We know from studies conducted over the past ten years that the principles of MST, which we apply in our program, lead to decreased suicide attempts, decreased (by up to 75%!) days of subsequent residential or hospital placement, increased school attendance, and increased family cooperation and communication.